firebase/firebase-tools/README.md

 ## Using as a Module

 The Firebase CLI can also be used programmatically as a standard Node module.
+This can only be done on your machine, and cannot be done within Cloud Functions.
 Each command is exposed as a function that takes an options object and returns a Promise.
 For example:

 ```js
 var client = require('firebase-tools');